yusufalam404/ai-case-study/case_study.md

 ## Overview and Origin

-* Name of company - AlphaSense
+* Name of company - **AlphaSense**

-* When was the company incorporated?
+* When was the company incorporated - **2011**

-* Who are the founders of the company?
+* Who are the founders of the company - **Jakko Kokko and Raj Neervannan**

-* How did the idea for the company (or project) come about?
+* How did the idea for the company (or project) come about **Jaako Kokko and Raj Nervannan met at the Wharton School of Business and both indidividuals had seen many challenges as financial analysts.
+They realized the difficulties analysts faced when trying to extract insights from from unstructured data.
+They decided to solve this issue by leveraging machine learning and natural language processsing to accelerate the process of finding critical information.**

 * How is the company funded?
-How much funding have they received?
+How much funding have they received - **The company has raised approximately $1.39 billion in funding over several rounds.
+They have recieved contributions from leading investors such as BOND, Viking Global Investors, CapitalG, and Goldman Sachs.
+The most recent funding they received was $150 million Series E funding at a $2.5 billion valuation from BOND.**

 ## Business Activities

-* What specific problem is the company or project trying to solve?
+* What specific problem is the company or project trying to solve -

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?